 Sexual Exploitation of Children: Although, the law criminalizes sexual exploitation of children, the sale of children, and child trafficking, including child pornography, enforcement remained a problem.
-Sexual exploitation of children, including rape and sexual penetration, was a serious problem.
 The FSU reported 698 cases of sexual exploitation of children between January and August, with only 142 cases taken to court.
 The minimum age of consensual sex is 18.
 Children under the age of 18 engaged in prostitution.
-Many children were exploited in prostitution or engaged in petty trading and other economic activities to survive, rendering them vulnerable to trafficking and other exploitative practices.
-A joint report of the Ministry of Social Welfare, Gender, and Children's Affairs and British NGO Street Child of Sierra Leone, published in 2012, the most recent available, found that two-thirds of street children were engaged in some type of income-generating activity.
-The survey specifically categorized child laborers as participants in fixed businesses, moveable businesses, casual workers, beggars, or victims of commercial sexual activity.